dotnet/docs/docs/core/runtime-discovery/troubleshoot-app-launch.md

 ### Configure roll-forward behavior

-If you already have a higher version of the required framework installed, you can make the application ron on that higher version by configuring its roll-forward behavior.
+If you already have a higher version of the required framework installed, you can make the application run on that higher version by configuring its roll-forward behavior.

-When running the application, you can specify the [`--roll-forward` command line option](../tools/dotnet.md#runtime-options) or setting the [`DOTNET_ROLL_FORWARD` environment variable](../tools/dotnet-environment-variables.md#dotnet_roll_forward).
+When running the application, you can specify the [`--roll-forward` command line option](../tools/dotnet.md#runtime-options) or set the [`DOTNET_ROLL_FORWARD` environment variable](../tools/dotnet-environment-variables.md#dotnet_roll_forward).
-By default, an application will require a framework matching the same major version that the application targets, but can use a higher minor or patch version.
+By default, an application requires a framework that matches the same major version that the application targets, but can use a higher minor or patch version.
 However, application developers may have specified a different behavior.
 For more details, see [Framework-dependent apps roll-forward](../versions/selection.md#framework-dependent-apps-roll-forward).

+> [!NOTE]
-Note that, since using this option can let the application run on a different framework version than the one for which it was designed, it may result in unintended behavior in the application due to changes between versions of a framework.
+> Since using this option lets the application run on a different framework version than the one for which it was designed, it may result in unintended behavior due to changes between versions of a framework.

 ::: zone pivot="os-windows"

 ## Breaking changes

-### Multi-level lookup disabled for .NET 7.0 and later
+### Multi-level lookup disabled for .NET 7 and later

-On Windows, before .NET 7.0, the application could search for frameworks in multiple [install locations](https://github.com/dotnet/designs/blob/main/accepted/2020/install-locations.md).
+On Windows, before .NET 7, the application could search for frameworks in multiple [install locations](https://github.com/dotnet/designs/blob/main/accepted/2020/install-locations.md).

 1. Subdirectories relative to:

     - `dotnet` executable when running the application through `dotnet`
     - `DOTNET_ROOT` environment variable (if set) when running the application through its executable (`apphost`)

-2. Globally registered install location (if set) in `HKLM\SOFTWARE\dotnet\Setup\InstalledVersions\<arch>\InstallLocation`
+2. Globally registered install location (if set) in `HKLM\SOFTWARE\dotnet\Setup\InstalledVersions\<arch>\InstallLocation`.
-3. Default install location of `%ProgramFiles%\dotnet` (or `%ProgramFiles(x86)%\dotnet` for 32-bit processes on 64-bit Windows)
+3. Default install location of `%ProgramFiles%\dotnet` (or `%ProgramFiles(x86)%\dotnet` for 32-bit processes on 64-bit Windows).

-This behavior&mdash;multi-level lookup&mdash;was enabled by default, but could be disabled by setting the environment variable `DOTNET_MULTILEVEL_LOOKUP=0`.
+This multi-level lookup behavior was enabled by default but could be disabled by setting the environment variable `DOTNET_MULTILEVEL_LOOKUP=0`.

-For applications targeting .NET 7.0 and later, multi-level lookup is completely disabled and only one location&mdash;the first location where a .NET installation is found&mdash;is searched.
+For applications targeting .NET 7 and later, multi-level lookup is completely disabled and only one location&mdash;the first location where a .NET installation is found&mdash;is searched.
 When running an application through `dotnet`, frameworks are only searched for in subdirectories relative to `dotnet`.
 When running an application through its executable (`apphost`), frameworks are only searched for in the first of the above locations where .NET is found.

 For more details, see [Disable multi-level lookup by default](https://github.com/dotnet/designs/blob/main/accepted/2022/disable-multi-level-lookup-by-default.md).